Allegheny Reservoir Wildlife Management Area

 - Emergency, Law Enforcement & Rangers: 1-877-457-5680 or 911

-The Allegheny Reservoir Wildlife Management Area is a 1,106 acre area located 15 miles southeast of Jamestown.
+Allegheny Reservoir Wildlife Management Area (WMA) The primary purposes of the Allegheny Reservoir WMA is for wildlife management, wildlife habitat management, and wildlife-dependent recreation.
+This is a 1,106 acre area located 15 miles southeast of Jamestown.
 This ecologically diverse area is home to hardwood forests as well as grasslands, white-tailed deer, bald eagles, swallows, and spiny soft-shelled turtles.